joseph-tan/GCD-Course-Project/CodeBook.md

 # CodeBook
-*Adapted from README.txt and features_info.txt files in UCI HAR Dataset folder*
+*Adapted from README.txt and features_info.txt files in UCI HAR Dataset folder.
+Key additions in para 1 of "Raw Data" and "Processed Data" section.*

 ## Study Design